Parmenides

 The physicist’s calculus, interpreted carefully, actually supports this conclusion.
 To compute the velocity at “an instant”, one must situate that instant inside an interval over which a limit is taken first.
 The interval is prior; the instant is derived.
 Even in the mathematics, the full time interval comes first.

-The way to think of it is like this: time is something like a river, you can mark positions (“instants”) along it, but the marks are not what it is made of, and removing them does not stop its flow.
-Time is really very weird.
+The way to think of it is like this: time is something like a river, you can mark positions (“instants”) along it, but the marks are not what it is made of.
+Motion is like that too, you can mark its positions (“instants” and “places”) along it, but those marks are still not what it is made of.

 What then is time?
 If no one asks me, I know: if I wish to explain it to one who asks, I know not.